klahrich/chiefhustler/content/diary/53-hold-fast.md

 No more.

-I'm looking at Copart and Evolution Gaming in particular.
+I'm looking for amazing businesses I can hold for a very, very long time.
+Currently looking at Copart and Evolution Gaming in particular.
 There's a high likelihood that I'll start buying these soon...and holding fast.